类型推导

 The inlining algorithm (inline_worthy)

-Much of the hardest work for inlining runs in inlining_pass.
-However, if your question is "why didn't my function inline?" then you will most likely be interested in isinlineable and its primary callee, inline_worthy. isinlineable handles a number of special cases (e.g., critical functions like next and done, incorporating a bonus for functions that return tuples, etc.).
-The main decision-making happens in inline_worthy, which returns true if the function should be inlined.
+Much of the hardest work for inlining runs in ssa_inlining_pass!.
+However, if your question is "why didn't my function inline?" then you will most likely be interested in inline_worthy, which makes a decision to inline the function call or not.

 inline_worthy implements a cost-model, where "cheap" functions get inlined; more specifically, we inline functions if their anticipated run-time is not large compared to the time it would take to issue a call to them if they were not inlined.
 The cost-model is extremely simple and ignores many important details: for example, all for loops are analyzed as if they will be executed once, and the cost of an if...else...end includes the summed cost of all branches.
 It's also worth acknowledging that we currently lack a suite of functions suitable for testing how well the cost model predicts the actual run-time cost, although BaseBenchmarks provides a great deal of indirect information about the successes and failures of any modification to the inlining algorithm.